Ace (Madison Cunningham album)

 Ace is the third (Note: Ace is officially considered to be Cunningham's third studio album.
 However, it is her fourth if her since-deleted 2014 album Authenticity is included.) studio album by American musician Madison Cunningham.
 It was released on October 10, 2025, through Verve Forecast Records.
-The album was produced by Cunningham alongside Robbie Lackritz.
-"My Full Name" was released as the album's lead single on August 15, 2025, followed by "Wake" (featuring Robin Pecknold of Fleet Foxes) on September 12.
+The album was produced by Cunningham and Robbie Lackritz, with recording taking place at Allaire Studios in Ulster County and The Nest in Brooklyn.
+Its material was written following a period of personal upheaval for Cunningham, including a divorce and a period of writer's block.
+Musically, the album heavily utilizes piano as well as woodwind and string arrangements, contrasting with the guitar-centric sound of Cunningham's previous works.